UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 In the first version of mailroom, you generated a letter to a donor who had just made a new donation, and printed it to the screen.

-In this version of your program, add a function (and a menu item to invoke it), that goes through all the donors in your donor data structure, generates a thank you letter for each, and writes each letter to disk as a text file.
+In this version of your program, add a function (and a menu item to invoke it), that goes through all the donors in your donor data structure, generates a thank you letter for each donor, and writes each letter to disk as a text file.

 Your main menu may look something like: